edfcbz/task-api-rest-spring-360agency-test/README.md

   * 1.6 - **Tests**

 * 2 - **Functionalities**
-  * 2.1 - **Listing:** Create, update, delete, find all, find by Id, find by Vehicle description, find by Dealer and state, find by state, publish*, publish** unpublishin the oldest.
+  * 2.1 - **Listing:** Create, update, delete, find all, find by Id, find by Vehicle description, find by dealer id and state, find by state, publish*, publish** unpublishin the oldest.

   * 2.1 - **Car Dealer:** Create, update, delete, find all, find by id, find by id and state, find by dealer name.